DfX-NYUAD/Corblivar/README.md

 To run the Octave scripts, either change directory to thermal_analysis_octave/ and start scripts from there (octave optimization.m BENCH CORBLIVAR.CONF), or copy the scripts from thermal_analysis_octave/ to separate working directories; see below and/or exp/run9.sh for further details.

+It's important to note that parallel runs of different of the Octave scripts have to be avoided; they will result in runtime errors and undermine parametrization!

-The Octave scripts work roughly like this: first, generate an initial floorplan solution, used as a baseline reference; second, run
-HotSpot on this solution (note that specific values for heterogeneous TSV densities are already considered here);
-third, match the power-blurring temperature map to the HotSpot map via a local search;
-fourth, output the related power-blurring parameters for the best match, which describes the HotSpot estimate most closely.
+The Octave scripts work roughly like this: first, generate an initial floorplan solution, used as a baseline reference; second, run HotSpot on this solution (note that specific values for heterogeneous TSV densities are already considered here); third, match the power-blurring temperature map to the HotSpot map via a local search; fourth, output the related power-blurring parameters for the best match, which describes the HotSpot estimate most closely.
 For further details, see documentation_Octave.pdf.

-Note that Corblivar can model the thermal impact of both regular signal TSVs and vertical buses, i.e., large TSV groups.
-Regular signal TSVs are, however, only considered when the layout-generation option "Clustering of signal TSVs" is activated.
+Note that Corblivar models the thermal impact of both regular signal TSVs and vertical buses, i.e., large TSV groups.
+Regular signal TSVs may be clustered into vertical buses as well, when the layout-generation option "Clustering of signal TSVs" is activated.
 Vertical buses are assumed to have tightest possible packing of multiple TSVs (100% TSV density) for the whole bus region, even if fewer TSVs would suffice for signal transmission.

 4) Running Corblivar
 --------------------